 MOTOR VEHICLE ACCIDENT

-Represented JN who sustained a head injury resulting in severe loss of vison and depth perception in his left eye.
+Represented JN, who sustained a head injury resulting in severe loss of vision and depth perception in his left eye.
 He was evaluated by a neuro-ophthalmologist and neuropsychologist before undergoing an independent medical examination.
-The indecent medical examination released agreed with the directed care physician to released JN to work with no restrictions but the pragmatic limitations on JN may have prevented him from certain promotions within the company.
+The indecent medical examination released agreed with the directed care physician to released JN to work with no restrictions, but the pragmatic limitations on JN may have prevented him from certain promotions within the company.
 The parties reached a settlement based on 60% body after the independent medical examination resulted in a 28% body as a whole impairment rating.

 Multi-tenant bed bug case involving a single resident occupancy (SRO) building in San Diego involving a comprehensive bed bug infestation.
-A major issue in the case was whether the structure should be deemed an apartment complex thereby implicating habitability laws or a hotel.
+A major issue in the case was whether the structure should be deemed an apartment complex, thereby implicating habitability laws or a hotel.
 The case was resolved for $350,000.
-Plaintiffs offered to resolve the case as a class action which was rejected as was a suggestion that more aggressive protocols be established.
-The settlement left open the potential that a second lawsuit could be filed including once requesting class action status if the bed bug problem were to persist.
+The plaintiffs offered to resolve the case as a class action, which was rejected as was a suggestion that more aggressive protocols be established.
+The settlement left open the potential that a second lawsuit could be filed, including once requesting class-action status if the bed bug problem were to persist.

 Multi-tenant bed bug case involving a HUD property in the Los Angeles area.
 We obtained a settlement of $350,000 divided equally among the Plaintiffs.
-After filing the lawsuit, the property owners who initially refused to follow the advice of their pest management professional, hired a reputable exterminator who performed a building-wide remediation of 100% of the units in this high rise super structure.
+After filing the lawsuit, the property owners who initially refused to follow the advice of their pest management professional hired a reputable exterminator who performed building-wide remediation of 100% of the units in this high-rise superstructure.

 Homeless shelter bed bug case involving both an open dorm and a series of HUD apartment units that were infested with bed bugs.
 The case was filed and certified as a class action by the District Court in Polk County, Iowa.
-The parties have agreed to terms for a $200,000 settlement that will require court approval.
+The parties have agreed to terms for a $200,000 settlement.

-Defamation-slander case involving GS who was alleged by a small newspaper to have been involved in illegal narcotic drug activity.
+Defamation-slander case involving GS, who was alleged by a small newspaper to have been involved in illegal narcotic drug activity.
 The initial publication was commented on in multiple Des Moines Register news articles.
-After several months of ligation, the Defendant filed for summary judgement claiming that GS was a public figure.
-GS prevailed at the summary judgment stage and the case was settled in mediation shortly thereafter for $300.000
+After several months of ligation, the Defendant filed for summary judgment claiming that GS was a public figure.
+GS prevailed at the summary judgment stage, and the case was settled in mediation shortly thereafter for $300.000

-Shareholder derivative case where we represented MM, a minority shareholder against a local closely held corporation.
-The dispute was over the value of MM's shares and whether the company illegally issued new shares thereby diluting MM's interest without first offering those shares to the existing shareholders that included MM in violation of the parties' Buy-Sell Agreement.
+Shareholder derivative case where we represented MM, a minority shareholder, against a local closely held corporation.
+The dispute was over the value of MM's shares and whether the company illegally issued new shares, thereby diluting MM's interest without first offering those shares to the existing shareholders that included MM in violation of the parties' Buy-Sell Agreement.
 The lawsuit involved complex accounting principles requiring extensive use of financial experts and Certified Public Accountants.
-The parties reached a settlement agreement on all issues 2 days prior to trial.
+The parties reached a settlement agreement on all issues 2 days before trial.